lambda826/My-Notebook/08 Distributed System/01 System Design/02 System Design Demos/12 Ride-Sharing.md

 # Follow-up
 How should we rank the nearby drivers and dispatch a driver to the passenger?
 - Ranking based on ETA.
-The drivers will be pushed into a service to calculate the ETA to the passenger, and the
+The drivers will be pushed into a service to calculate the ETA to the passenger, and the shortest ETA  driver is dispatched to the passgener.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA4Njc0MTA3MywyMDU2NDgwMzA5LDU0NT
+eyJoaXN0b3J5IjpbLTIxMzgyMjQ2NjQsMjA1NjQ4MDMwOSw1ND
-Q4MDExNiwyOTczODc1MTJdfQ==
+U0ODAxMTYsMjk3Mzg3NTEyXX0=
 -->